 Lee learned to ride in 2005.
 Within two weeks of never sitting on a motorcycle he had his full class 6.
 Soon after he bought a 1989 Honda CB1 as his first motorcycle.
 Lee has ridden well over 150,000kms on the streets and track since he first started riding.
 Keeping himself and others safe has always been a priority.

 Trips and Track Days are what Lee loves to do the most on motorcycles.
-Most of his motorcycling kilometers have been spent outside city limits in California, Arizona, and even as far away as Cabo San Lucas.
+Most of his motorcycling kilometers have been spent outside city limits in the Western United States, and even as far away as Mexico, Australia, Vietnam and Thailand.
 Organizing multi day rides with several other riders has been common place.
 One of Lee’s favorite rides was leading 25 riders through the state of Oregon and leading them all home safely.
 When it comes to the track, he doesn’t race.
 The track is where Lee can push the limits of the motorcycle and himself to learn.

 Seeking a change in 2014, Lee left a twelve year career as a financial planner to become a motorcycle instructor and start 1st Gear Motorcycle Training.
 Not only can he teach you ride but he can help you with the “numbers” of motorcycle riding.
 Owning and Riding a motorcycle can be expensive.
 Lee knows how to do it in the most cost efficient way possible.
 This includes the numbers behind insuring your motorcycle, insuring yourself, buying/selling motorcycles, and spending wisely.